ZihengZhu1/Iteration1/README.md

 - Copy file pathname and...

 #### To run project:
-- Import project from git on eclipese
+- Import project from git on eclipse
 - Run...